Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Experiments

 \subsection{Qualitative Results}

-\textbf{Novel View Synthesis} We show qualitative results generated by our \name in Fig.~\ref{fig1_consist} and Fig.~\ref{fig3_cmp}.
+\textbf{Novel View Synthesis} We show qualitative results generated by our \name in Fig.~\ref{fig: fig1_consist} and Fig.~\ref{fig: fig3_cmp}.
 Our model can generalize well to unseen data.
 We selected various images from real-world scenes or high-quality scenes generated by Stable Diffusion 2.1~\cite{rombach2022stablediffusion} for the experiments on novel view synthesis.
 These scenes include different kinds of environments and objects.
 We also tested scenarios involving multiple object stacking (such as stacked donuts) and complex branching structures (such as ladybugs and peeled bananas).
 The selected example images were deliberately chosen to avoid central symmetry or left-right symmetry, which can pose challenges for generating novel views using conditional latent diffusion models.
 In the case of these difficult-to-maintain consistency scenes, our \name achieved better consistency compared to Zero123-XL and significantly improved image quality compared to SyncDreamer.
 Note that Zero123-XL is a model pre-trained on Objaverse-XL~\cite{deitke2023objaverse,objaverseXL} and has superior generation quality.

 \textbf{Single Image to 3D Using SDS Loss} We show qualitative results of a single image to 3D using Dreamfusion's Score Distillation Sampling (SDS) loss~\cite{poole2022dreamfusion}.
-All samples are generated by our \name and baseline Zero123-XL in Fig.~\ref{fig4_sds}.
-Firstly, as shown in the upper two rows of Fig.~\ref{fig4_sds}, after using SDS loss, Zero-1-to-3 tends to learn the backside as the smooth color of the front side.
-This is due to the one-to-one sparsely generation pipeline so that the model can only perceive information from the prompt of a single image.
-As a result, the ears of the fox, the back and hair of Lisa(the woman in yellow), and the back of the dinosaur are all learned as the same color.
-Additionally, due to the influence of front-facing lighting, the top of the little Batman's head is learned as pure white.
-However, it should be black, the same as the back.
+All samples are generated by our \name and baseline Zero123-XL in Fig.~\ref{fig: fig4_sds}.
+Firstly, as shown in the upper two rows of Fig.~\ref{fig: fig4_sds}, after using SDS loss, Zero-1-to-3 tends to learn the backside as the smooth color of the front side.
+This is due to that the model can only perceive information from the prompt of a single image.
+As a result, the ears of the fox, the back and hair of Lisa (the woman in yellow), the back of the dinosaur, and the glass tiger are all learned as the same color.
 With the correction provided by self-prompted views, we no longer have to speculate the color of the backside from scratch.
 Instead, we can progressively predict the backside based on the side views.
 This allows us to better learn the true color consistency of unseen views.